wcarc-on/wcarc-site/projects.md

 IF and RF switching are included for this model, making this a very attractive route, since no costly external relays are required.

 After receipt of firm pricing from DEMI, an order for 8 of the complete kits was placed on March 10th.
 All are 144MHz IF, 10w output.
 7 are for the 903MHz version (VA3KA, VE3XK, VA3NFA, VE3XZT, VE3BYT, VA3WK, VE3CVG) and 1 is for the 902MHz version (VE3ZRK).
-VE3BYT ordered a 902MHz xtal to give him future flexibility.
+VE3BYT ordered a 902MHz crystal to give him future flexibility.
 Unfortunately, delivery is approximately 4 weeks.
 As per DEMI policy for club orders, a bank draft in US funds was forwarded to DEMI on March 11 by VE3CVG.
 Copies of the bank draft and postage are on file.

 More information is available on the [project page](proj900.html).